CharlyCst/MPK_research/notes/mpk.md

 Group 0 has a special purpose: Which one ???
 Linux syscalls `pkey_alloc` and `pkey_free`
 Thread or hyperthread?
 Is the register PKRU common to both thread of an hyperthread?
+The PKRU register is XSAVE-managed and can thus be read or written by instruction in the XSAVE feature set - What does that mean???